John Banvard: Biography

-During World War II, a Liberty ship was named the S.S.
+During World War 2, a Liberty ship was named the S.S.
 John Banvard.

 The Brooklyn-based history band Pinataland recorded a song about Banvard's travails for their 2008 album "Songs for the Forgotten Future Vol. 2".

 In 2016, a new musical entitled Georama: An American Panorama Told on Three Miles of Canvas premiered at the Repertory Theatre of St. Louis.
-The musical tells Banvard's life story through his rise and fall as an artist, his conflict with PT Barnum and love for his wife Elizabeth.
+The musical tells Banvard's life story through his rise and fall as an artist, his conflict with P. T. Barnum and love for his wife Elizabeth.
 Georama was written by West Hyler, Matt Schatz, and Jack Herrick.
 It premiered in 2017 on August 2 through 6th at New York Musical Theatre Festival, and starred PJ Griffith, Jillian Louis, Randy Blair, and Nick Sullivan.